In for a Penny: Promotion

-No music video was filmed to promote the single.
 In the UK, the band performed the song on the TV shows Top of the Pops and Supersonic.
 The song's performance on Top of the Pops has not surfaced since its original broadcast.
 In 1986, Lea recalled returning to Britain to perform the song on the show and the following day when the band watched their performance at Freddie Mercury's flat.
 On the same show, Queen appeared with "Bohemian Rhapsody" and Lea remembered being "totally knocked out" watching their video, while Mercury did not realise what an achievement his group had made.